 This is the option on the drop-down menu that we label as including A and B.

 C. There is a third option for both which involves beading it using blue beads, gold beads, and accent beads.
 The Horizon version uses 463 blue beads, 514 gold beads and 63 accent beads; the Zenith version uses 585 blue beads, 638 gold beads and 81 accent beads (marked in orange on the pattern).
+(BTW, if you would like the same number of these three beads but different colors, just let me know.
+For example, silver beads could look great instead of the gold.)

 Again, I can see the accent beads are the larger sizes or even simply another shape.
 If you have an idea in mind, let me know.